 This section outlines the circumstances in which your enrolment can be deferred, transferred, withdrawn, or cancelled by yourself or by Selmar Institute of Education.

-All variations to enrolments must be submitted to the trainer, Regional Manager, or other RTO representative in writing.
+All variations to enrolments must be submitted to the trainer, Training Manager, or other RTO representative in writing.
 Requests for withdrawal should be discussed with your trainer prior to submitting them in writing.

-1.2 Definitions

-Deferral: Temporary postponement of studies at any point throughout the duration of a course.

-Cancellation: Withdrawal of course enrolment by Selmar

-Withdrawal: Withdrawal of course enrolment by learner

-Transfer: To move study mode, location, or funding source during a course.

-Compassionate or Compelling Circumstances: Events or situations beyond the control of the learner that could have an impact on the learner’s capacity and/or ability to progress through a course.

-Extenuating Circumstances: A situation that provides a reasonable explanation for erratic course progress and/or lack of contact.

-1.3 Policy

 Your enrolment can be deferred, transferred, withdrawn, or cancelled in limited circumstances by Selmar Institute of Education or by yourself, as the learner.

 You have the right to appeal a decision made by Selmar Institute of Education, regarding the deferral, transfer, withdrawal, or cancellation of their enrolment.
-See policy below.
+See relevant policies below.

 EN3 Withdrawal and Cancellation Policy

+SP3 Complaints and Appeals Policy

-3.2.3.1 Deferral, Transfer, Withdrawal or Cancellation of Enrolment
+a) Deferral, Transfer, Withdrawal or Cancellation of Enrolment

 You may defer your studies during the course in the following limited circumstances: